Jump to Recipe

 Do you like this recipe?
 Please leave a star rating below!

-A simple Whole30, Paleo, and Low Carb dinner, made in your slow cooker!
+A simple and absolutely wonderful dinner, made in your slow cooker or Instant Pot!

 - 1 2 lb chuck roast